MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/New-MgBetaSiteListItemLink.md

 New-MgBetaSiteListItemLink -SiteId $siteId -ListId $listId -ListItemId $listItemId -BodyParameter $params
 ```

+This example shows how to use the New-MgBetaSiteListItemLink Cmdlet.
+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: Using the New-MgBetaSiteListItemLink Cmdlet
 ```powershell
 Import-Module Microsoft.Graph.Beta.Sites